openstack-archive/fuel-docs/pages/planning-guide/4200-net-topology.rst

   does not restrict the maximum number of VLANs and you can spawn a very large number of tenants.
-  But GRE encapsulation decreases the speed of communication between the VMs and decreases the CPU utilization of the Compute and Controller nodes.
+  But GRE encapsulation decreases the speed of communication between the VMs and increases the CPU utilization on the Compute and Controller nodes.
   So, if you do not need really fast interconnections between VMs, do not want to predetermine the maximum number of tenants, and do not want to configure your network equipment,